Govt going green to purge pollution

 ISLAMABAD: The government has decided in principle to promote the use of electric vehicles in the country for warding off environmental hazards and reduction in oil consumption that involves foreign exchange on its import.

 A comprehensive policy is being framed in this regard.
-The decision was taken at a high echelon meeting on climate change on Friday here at the Prime Minister’s Office (PMO) chaired by Prime Minister Imran Khan.
+The decision was taken at a high echelon meeting on climate change Friday here at the Prime Minister Office (PMO) chaired by Prime Minister Imran Khan.

-The prime minister was also informed about the steps taken to combat smog in Punjab and the policy being formed on it.
+The prime minister was also informed about the steps taken to combat smog in Punjab and a policy is being formed on it.
 The premier was informed about the impact of climate change in Gilgit-Baltistan and Azad Kashmir.

 He said the government was focused on making Pakistan an exporter of electric vehicles within the period of five years.
 He said vehicle examination system is also being introduced in the transport sector to check condition of vehicles.